Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.4.3
+# Announcing C-Blosc2 2.5.0
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 The Blosc development team is happy to announce a new release of C-Blosc2.
-This is a maintenance release where we are disabling automatic split of blocks when not using shuffle.
-Experiments are showing that cratio is suffering too much in that case, specially when using BloscLZ.
+This is a minor release where we fixed some nasty bugs.
+Also, we have introduced some (minor) API changes to allow ``splitmode`` to be better handled and serialized in frames.
+Finally, some performance tweaks have been added too.

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the